sheffler/security_guidelines/README.md

 - Produce and verify SBOM for every model, dataset, and tool container.
 - Require detached signature (Sigstore/Notary v2) on artifacts; enforce in CI.
 - Build in reproducible, hermetic builders; fail if digest mismatch at runtime.
+During CI/CD, if the output of a build doesn’t match the expected hash (digest), the system should halt deployment, ensuring integrity before any model or tool is used.
 - Store artifact hashes in a secure metadata registry; verify at agent start-up.
-- Run automated static and dynamic scans on images; block critical CVEs.
+- Run automated static and dynamic scans on images; block critical vulnerabilities (as defined by CVE severity scores).
 - Isolate third-party tools in a seccomp-restricted or gVisor sandbox.
 - Incorporate CISA AI Data Security Guidance (May 2025): data encryption, digital signatures, provenance tracking, secure multi-party computation.
 Vet open-source models via Hugging Face safety checks.
 Regularly assess dependencies for vulnerabilities.
 - Specify HSM-backed signing for key custody, rotation every 90 days, and conduct compromise drills.